-6To preserve anonymity in the original experiment, while still being able to contact participants in the future, phone numbers were first collected at the session level without matching them to specific respondents, before the experiment started.
-In the follow-up phone survey, participants were asked for the last three digits of their phone numbers.
-We were able to match 95 percent of the phone numbers to the combination of last three digits and session number.
+We examine whether social desirability bias/experimenter demand effects could be a driver of the misperception finding in the main experiment.
+Although the experiment was anonymous, it is possible that some participants may have felt like they had to answer the question about their own views in a certain way.
+Half of the online survey participants were assigned an elicitation phone numbers were first collected at the session level without matching them to specific respondents, before the experiment started.
+In the follow up phone survey, participants were asked for the last three digits of their phone numbers.
+We were able to match 95% of the phone numbers to the combination of last three digits and session number.

-7 Since the vast majority of men in our sample privately support WWOH, we believe updates in perceived social acceptability are the main mechanism driving our findings (in online Appendix A, we present a simple model of labor supply and stigma based on this mechanism).
+7Since the vast majority of men in our sample privately support WWOH, we believe updates in perceived social acceptability are the main mechanism driving our findings (in Appendix A, we present a simple model of labor supply and stigma based on this mechanism).
 However, it is possible that the information provided leads some participants from having a privately negative opinion about WWOH to a positive one.
 We did not collect updated opinions after the information was provided to verify this possibility.
 Still, we can check the treatment effects for those originally opposed to WWOH.
-We find a large point estimate (10.9 percentage point increase from a baseline sign up rate of 10.7 percent in the control group), but this estimate is not significant, perhaps due to the small sample size for that group (N = 65).
+We find a large point estimate (10.9 p.p. increase from a baseline sign-up rate of 10.7% in the control group), but this estimate is not significant, perhaps due to the small sample size for that group (N=65).
 This might be interpreted as suggestive evidence of a persuasive effect of the information treatment in that subsample.
 However, it is also consistent with these participants not changing their opinions, but changing their behavior because they care strongly about their social image and their perceptions of norms have been substantially updated.
-Indeed, the average wedge among those originally negative about WWOH is substantially and significantly larger than among those originally positive: -11 percentage points versus
+Indeed, the average wedge among those originally negative about WWOH is substantially and significantly larger than among those originally positive: -11p.p. vs. -6.7 p.p (p=0.000).
+Furthermore, the point estimate of the treatment effect is unchanged when we restrict the analysis to those who originally reported positive own views about WWOH.
+Finally, the treatment effects are stronger for those who experience a larger update in beliefs about the opinions of others.
+As we discuss below, results from an additional survey we conducted provide evidence consistent with our mechanism: most men report very rarely discussing the topic of whether women should be allowed to work outside the home with their male friends and relatives, and those who rarely discuss the subject have much stronger misperceptions than those who commonly discuss it.